hashbite/gatsby-mdx-suite/README.md

 ## Automated documentation

-The documentation is generated via the amazing docz project.
-The new version uses GatsbyJS as main renderer.
-A perfect match.
-This generated documentation will serve multiple purposes:
+Within the `/docs` route a documentation apge will be generated.
+This provides:

-* Provide a introduction to Markdown and MDX to support new users
+* Provide an introduction to Markdown and MDX to help new users getting into editing
 * Give an overview of all components integrated into the project
 * Renders interactive playgrounds for all components, including a list of available attributes.
 * Provides further information for developers: